|

 DNA | Definition, Discovery, Function, Bases, Facts, & Structure ...

-DNA, organic chemical of complex molecular structure that is found in all prokaryotic and eukaryotic cells and in many viruses.
-DNA codes genetic information for the transmission of inherited traits.
+DNA is an organic chemical of complex molecular structure found in all prokaryotic and eukaryotic cells.
+It codes genetic information for the transmission of inherited traits.
+The structure of DNA was described in 1953, leading to further understanding of DNA replication and hereditary control of cellular activities.

 Deoxyribonucleic Acid (DNA) Fact Sheet